-The three charter schools that have been running in the county for a few years have had mixed results, according to state records.
-Imagine Foundation met 'adequate yearly progress" standards last year under the No Child Left Behind law and had higher pass rates in reading and math than the county average on the Maryland School Assess-
+The stone charge: schools that have been running in the county for a few years have had missed results, according to state records.
+Imagine loanidation met "Medicate yearly progress" standards last year under the No. Child Left Belijnd law and had higher pass rates in reading and grath share the county average on the Maryland School Assess-

-Excel Academy and Turning Point Academy fell short of adequate progress under the law.
-Turning Point's pass rates were comparable to the county average.
-Excel's pass rate in reading was comparable to the county's, but its pass rate in math was lower.
+Excel Acodemy and Turning Pools Acodemy felt short of adinjustic pangress under the law Turning Point's pass paies were comparable to the county average, leacely page rate in reading was comparable to the county's. but its pass rate in moth was mary r.

-Jacobs said as long as an applicant adheres to the requirements of the State Department of Education in its application, "we can't deny the opportunity."
+Jacobs said as long as an applicant adiposito the requireagents of the State Department of Education in its application, Two can't deny the apportunity."

-Hite said charters and some regular public schools with special themes known as "concept schools" can help improve the overall quality of the county system.
-Those schools that lose enrollment, he said, should face questions about how to get bet-
+Hite said charters and some regular public schools with specoal therates known as "composes selective cap help improve the overall quality or the county system.
+Those schools that lose encollment, he said, should face questions about how to get bet-